 You see objects because they make or reflect light.
 That light takes time to get to your eyes.
-Light travels really fast, 186,000 miles per second, so you won't notice that travel time when you look at something nearby, such as at the people around you.
+Light travels really fast, 186,000 miles per second, so you won't notice that travel time when you look at something nearby.